Home

 The next related problem is data reuse.
 This is the processing of information obtained for certain purposes, for which consent from the person was not obtained.
 How long will personal information be kept?
 How will it be used?
 How will it be used in the future?
 The potential use of any part of personal information is limitless.

-For example, running mobile applications very often gather data to understand, for example, a person's income and in general, have a lot to say about a person.
+For example, running mobile applications very often gathers data to understand, for example, a person's income and in general, have a lot to say about a person.
 Look at the permissions that the Facebook app requires to run — do you think this app really needs that much to run your news feed?
-Another example, applications that sell you something for the same person give a different price tag on different platforms.
-They understand the platform, whether it's an android or ios and understand the price a person can pay, clustering the person by country, understand what else is installed on the phone (Tinder, Pinterest, Discord, etc.) — and then give you a product from the narrow niche in which you eventually fell.
+Another example is applications that sell you something for the same person and give a different price tag on different platforms.
+They understand the platform, whether it's an Android or ios and understand the price a person can pay, clustering the person by country, understand what else is installed on the phone (Tinder, Pinterest, Discord, etc.) — and then give you a product from the narrow niche in which you eventually fell.
 And of course send all this data further to someone else, who will give more money.

 The next problem related to using personal data is data misrepresentation.
-While personal information can tell a lot about the personality of the person and its activities, it often fails to characterize the person as a whole.
+While personal information can tell a lot about the personality of the person and their activities, it often fails to characterize the person as a whole.
 It should also be considered that raw data may contain errors or a lack of information that is critical to making the right decision.
 It may present a distorted picture of what is happening.
 For example, imagine a police officer entering a criminal area.
-The algorithm warns him that the person in front of him with 51% probability is a murder.
+The algorithm warns him that the person in front of him with a 51% probability is a murderer.
 This man has a suspicious package in his hands.
 But did the program take this into account in its analysis?
 Does having a man's package make it more suspicious or not?
 51 percent is high or low?
 It's all questions without answers.

 Conclusion

-Without privacy, there was no point in being an individual. — Jonathan Franzen
+Without privacy, there was no point in being an individual.

-Around the data management area, there is a euphoria of coolness and not many people focus on the problems it brings.
+Around the data management area, there is a euphoria of coolness, and not many people focus on the problems it brings.
 The main one of which is education.

 One of the biggest advantages of big data — unbiasedness — does not really work.
 The decision made on the basis of calculations made by algorithms that are created by people, together with selected data made by people, in the end still remains a human decision, hence biased.
-There would always be mistakes, because ML models are, by their very nature, simplifications.
+There will always be mistakes, because ML models are, by their very nature, simplifications.

 I don't want the privacy in big data to end up with the fact that we will have some public characteristics like a baseball player has, aka social score which transparently shows your goodness, but it is better to have such fair models because they are transparent than have nothing at all.

 I hope we haven't lost our privacy yet, but "data-driven" strategies from all sorts of companies are bringing this moment closer and closer.
-But there is also a backside which I'm sure there will be more soon, new tools for anonymization, and protection of user data will appear besides AWS Macie, Apache Ranger and Apache Atlas.
-On the ML side, there are more and more activities for the user's privacy while maintaining the quality of the product — you can google words like k-anonymity, l-diversity, t-closeness, federated learning.
+But there is also a backside which I'm sure there will be more soon, new tools for anonymization, and protection of user data will appear besides AWS Macie, Apache Ranger, and Apache Atlas.
+On the ML side, there are more and more activities for the user's privacy while maintaining the quality of the product — you can google words like k-anonymity, l-diversity, t-closeness, and federated learning.
 So let's wait for the next data management hype.

 Buy me a coffee